- Home

 Ketamine addiction shares risks and patterns with other drugs such as cocaine and heroin, including the potential for severe health consequences and the development of dependence

-Ketamine Detox & Withdrawal Management
+Medical Ketamine Detox and Withdrawal Support

 Ketamine withdrawal is primarily psychological, but that does not mean it is easy or risk-free.
 Many individuals experience intense cravings, mood instability, fatigue, anxiety, and difficulty concentrating when they stop using ketamine.
 For those who have been using frequently or in high doses, symptoms can feel overwhelming without structured medical and therapeutic support.